GeorgeR/discord-scripts/Hide Blocked Message Bar/README.md

 **Instructions:**

+NOTE: Unless you create a snippet or use some sort of extension to run the script, you'll have to do this each time you reload Discord.
 1. With Discord open in your browser, hit the F12 key to bring up the console.
 2. Click the Console tab.
 You may see a warning; this is normal.
 3. Copy and paste the following code to the right of the **>** as pictured and hit enter: